SpongePowered/SpongeDocs/source/plugin/practices/best.rst

 Tweak Mod (aka Tweaker)
-  a subsystem-level mod which hooks directly into the game using LaunchWrapper, usually used for ModSystems (eg. LiteLoader, FML) and stand-alone mods (eg. Optifine).
+  a subsystem-level mod which hooks directly into the game using LaunchWrapper, usually used for ModSystems (e.g. LiteLoader, FML) and stand-alone mods (eg. Optifine).
 Can interact with any aspect of the game environment directly.
 Generally breaks every version.

 Core Mod